Encounters Short Film and Animation Festival

 Encounters Film Festival is a short film, animation and VR festival in Bristol, England.
-Based in Bristol, Encounters runs a six-day festival in September and its main venues are Watershed and Arnolfini, on Bristol’s harbourside.
+Based in Bristol, Encounters runs a six-day festival in September and its main venues are Watershed, Bristol Beacon and Arnolfini, on Bristol’s harbourside.

 History

 The festival began in 1995 as Brief Encounters, a one-off event.
 Animated Encounters was set up in 2001 to celebrate and showcase animation.
 In 2006 the two festivals united as the Encounters Short Film Festival.

+Special guests at past festivals have included Matt Groening, Hayao Miyazaki, Ray Harryhausen and Andrea Arnold.
+Notable competition alumni include Denis Villeneuve, Lynne Ramsay, Rungano Nyoni, Julia Ducournau, Charlotte Wells, Ruben Östlund, Joachim Trier, Molly Manning-Walker and Radu Jude.

 Since 2010 Encounters Festival has been a qualifying festival for the Academy Award for Best Live Action Short Film and Best Animated Short, alongside the equivalent BAFTAs categories.
 In 2011 Encounters Festival announced a new partnership with the European Film Academy Short Film Initiative, becoming a member of the 15 European festivals that present the nominations for the European Film Awards.

+The festival celebrates its 30th edition in September 2025.